g-gualeni/QtNoid2/BUILD-INSTRUCTIONS.md

 # Release
-Build in release without examples.
+First build in release without examples.
 You can disable examples in the main CMakeLists.txt

     option(BUILD_EXAMPLES "Build examples" OFF)